glazkovalex/Rebus.Kafka/README.md

 	Confluent.Kafka.Library.Load(pathToLibrd);
 ```

 - Due to the features of Apache Kafka, after subscribing or unsubscribing to messages for some time while there is **very slowly rebalancing** of clients in groups, lasting several seconds or more. therefore, you should avoid the scenario of dynamic subscription to a single reply message, sending a single message to the recipient, and unsubscribing from the message after receiving a single reply.
-Since this scenario is of course implemented in the Apache Kafka transport, but will work very slowly. **I recommend that you subscribe to all your messages only when the application starts and that you do not change subscribers in runtime, then the work of transport will be fast**.
+Since this scenario will work very slowly.
+I recommend that you subscribe to all your messages only when the application starts and that you do not change subscribers in runtime, then the work of transport will be fast.

 ### ToDo:
 - Add configures Rebus to use Apache Kafka to transport messages as a one-way client (i.e. will not be able to receive any messages)